bashizip/business-hours-picker/README.md

  	implementation 'com.github.bashizip:business-hours-picker:1.1.0'

-## Update
+## v.1.1.0 Update

+- Migration to AndroidX
+- Add setBusinessHourList() method to the picker
-- More Styling
+- UI refresh
-- Simplified api : one picker, one viewer.
+- Improved picker layout performance

   ## How to use it